 What Are the 34 Symptoms of Menopause?

-Women reach menopause when they stop having menstrual periods permanently.
-Women's ability to have children ends at this stage of life, also known as the change of life.
-A woman's hormone levels change during the time of menopause, according to many healthcare providers.
-It usually occurs between age 45 and 55, but can occur earlier or later.
-It is said to be complete when menstrual periods have stopped for one year.
+First it's important to remember that though a women's physical ability to have children ends at this stage of life, it doesn't have to drastically change your world.
+Though being prepared may help you transition as your hormone levels change and adjust during the time of menopause.
+According to many healthcare providers, menopause usually occurs between age 45 and 55, but can occur earlier or later.
+The transition may happen slowly and is said to be complete when menstrual periods have stopped for one year.

 Why Does Menopause Happen?

 In women, menopause occurs when their ovaries cease producing reproductive hormones as they age.

 Several changes occur in the body when levels of: